Generlate/Handbook/usage.md

 1. You have a question/problem, or you need to follow a process.
 1. You look it up in the handbook.
     - If the handbook has what you need, you're done!
-    - If the handbook is missing what you need or is inaccurate/outdated, ask for help (on Slack, Zoom, etc.) and ensure the handbook is updated.
+    - If the handbook is missing what you need or is inaccurate/outdated, ask for help (on Discord, Zoom, etc.) and ensure the handbook is updated.

-Join the #handbook-updates Slack channel to see proposed changes.
+Join the #handbook-updates Discord channel to see proposed changes.

 ## Handbook guidelines